kennybill2014/Leetroid/README.md

 # Leetroid
-An Android app showing answers and discussions to LeetCode problems Hope it finds you well
+An Android app showing answers and discussions to LeetCode problems Mostly in java, hope it finds you well